MARIN MAN TO MAN: REFECTIONS

 hesitant to share their insecurities, to admit they can't fix

 everything, to shed their machismo.
-Tom Hanks may be a sensitive,

-Whenever I become frustrated because more
+But whenever I become frustrated because more

 men don't seek the help they obviously need, frustrated because